KarthikSaladi047/Azure-Pipeline-Project/README.md

 ## 5. Pipeline Stages:

-- Terraform: In this stage, Terraform will be used to provision an AKS cluster and Azure Container Registry in Azure.
+- 1.Terraform: In this stage, Terraform will be used to provision an AKS cluster and Azure Container Registry in Azure.

-This is aks.tf file.
+This is Terraform Configuration file(aks.tf).
 ```
 terraform {
   required_providers {